HexCorp-HexTech/PathWise/documentation/DIFFICULTY_ADAPTATION.md

-# Pathwise — Dynamic Difficulty Adaptation Engine
+# PathWise — Dynamic Difficulty Adaptation Engine

 Pathwise dynamically adjusts academic material difficulty to align with the student's *Zone of Proximal Development* (ZPD).
 The target success threshold is set between **65% and 80%** to ensure learning remains engaging but not overly frustrating.